Dmytro1991ua/Dmytro1991ua.github.io/README.md

 A link on GitHub Pages - https://dmytro1991ua.github.io/Podiatrist_Project/

+#  Productly_Project

+### A project of a web development agency which has expertise in creating catchy, professional design and develop cool websites.

+Stack of technologies which were used to develop a particular project:
+#### HTML/HTML5, CSS3, SCSS, BEM, JS, Gulp, Responsive Web Design, Mobile First Approach.

+A link on GitHub Pages - https://dmytro1991ua.github.io/Productly_Project/

 # Test_Task

 A test task to develop a part of the website as a part of a recruitment process.